preethi-prak/ML_BASICS/README.md

-# ML_BASICS
+# ML_Classification Tasks
-Covering the basic concepts in Machine Learning
+We cover the basics of Classifcaton tasks in Machine Learning

+- Baseline Classifier